andreterceiro/dio-claro-spring--spring-security/README.md

 ## WebSecurityConfigurerAdapter

 Teacher teached about `WebSecurityConfigurerAdapter` but now (is not the guilty of the teacher) is deprecated as you can see [in this link](https://cursos.alura.com.br/forum/topico-websecurityconfigureradapter-deprecated-222772).
 I can't import a class that is used in inheritance to complete the testing process.
+In this link you can see what to do as alternative, but I did not test this suggestion.